A complete guide to special immigrant green cards and requirements.

 Because lapses can occur when Congress delays budget negotiations, applicants and immigration lawyers should monitor renewal status closely.
 If the provision expires, pending cases are placed on hold until Congress renews the program.

-Most EB-4 categories allow you to include immediate family members in your green card application, providing a path to permanent resident status for your entire household.
+Most special immigrant categories allow you to include immediate family members in your application, providing a path to permanent resident status for your entire household.

 Who qualifies as a dependent: